 Completed projects have deployed methods and theories drawn from interdisciplinary sources such as agonistic dialogue, intergenerational ethics, critical heritage studies, responsible investment, and the creative arts, among others.
 Approaching the problem of nuclear harm in this pluralistic way is designed to extend our abilities to comprehend and address the dilemmas that arise from the civilian and militaristic applications of nuclear technology.
-For instance, to grapple with questions of intergenerational vulnerability and responsibility, between 2011 to 2018 Taylor directed the Archive of Nuclear Harm, a memory institution that explored ways to communicate the problem of nuclear harm into the far-future.
+For instance, between 2011 to 2018 Taylor directed the Archive of Nuclear Harm, a memory institution that explored ways to communicate the problem of nuclear harm into the far-future.

 Taylor’s interdisciplinary investigations into the problem of nuclear harm have also had a demonstrable research impact.
 For example, former vice-president of the International Court of Justice Judge Christopher Weeramantry wrote that the Athens Dialogue that Taylor co-convened and facilitated in 2012—and the subsequent book—was “outstanding” and “a significant step” that makes “a substantial contribution” to nuclear disarmament and non-proliferation processes in the Middle East.
 Prior to 2012, Taylor spent a decade advising pension and sovereign wealth funds on ethical practices relating to transboundary environmental and social harm.
 In 2007 Australia’s university pension fund awarded him the inaugural prize for ethical investment research where the panel of judges noted Taylor’s “pioneering role” which “may have single-handedly debunked any residual concerns […] and could fundamentally change how [legislators and trustees] now tackle this subject”.